RationAI/xopat/modules/annotations/convert/README.md

 ### Gotchas
-In general, `type` is the only general property an annotation object must provide when importing (but you should provide all **type-dependent properties**), other things will be set up for you automatically.
-However, doing so mean two subsequent imports of annotations are type-and-id-wise incompatible, although they look identically.
+In general, `type` is the only general property an annotation object must provide when importing (but you should provide all **geometry properties**), other things will be set up for you automatically.
+However, doing so mean two subsequent imports of the same annotations are type-and-id-wise different, although they look identically.

-By default, a ``polygon`` factory is always available, so that you can set this value as a fallback.
-Other factories might not be available on the current session: for safety, check the presence with the OSDAnnotations API.
+By default, a ``polygon`` factory is always available, so that you can use polygon and its factory as a fallback.
+Other factories might not be available on the current session: for safety, check their presence with the OSDAnnotations API.